arrestle/arrestle/README.md

 ### Hi there 👋

-🔭 I just graduated from NCSU with a Master's in Liberal Studies.
+🔭 I just graduated in May, 2023 from NCSU with a Master's in Liberal Studies.

-🌱 I’m currently learning how to publish website on https://sites.google.com/
+🌱 I’m currently learning how to create web assembly sites using Rust.

 📫 How to reach me: https://www.linkedin.com/in/andrea-restle-lay/

 😄 Pronouns: she/her/code-freak

-Fun fact: My dog loves to catch frisbees!
+⚡ Fun fact: My dog loves to catch frisbees!
+Apparently that's a thing for pitbull mixes.
+Also, this one wears his heart on his puppy-sleeves and lives for cuddles.

 <!--
 **arrestle/arrestle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.